RCPisAwesome/FiveMRCPisAwesomeLSDWPJob/README.md

 # LSDWP Job By RCPisAwesome

 ## LSDWP Stands for the Los Santos Department of Water and Power
 ## This is a proof of concept, not a release.
-They may be insecurities.
+There are insecurities because the server does not get sent any data meaning the client could exploit the giving of the items with no cooldown.

 ## Screenshots:
 <a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/1.jpg" target="_blank">**minigame**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/2.jpg" target="_blank">**minigame after move mode**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/3.jpg" target="_blank">**map markers**</a>|<a href="https://www.rcpisawesome.co.uk/dev/FiveMRCPisAwesomeLSDWPJob/4.jpg" target="_blank">**Vinewood with Vehicle Bays Filled**</a>